Lisa Brown (artist)

 Lisa Michelle Brown (born January 12, 1972) is an American illustrator and writer whose books include Picture the Dead, How To Be, The Latke Who Couldn’t Stop Screaming, and Baby, Mix Me A Drink.
 She draws the Three Panel Book Review cartoon for the book section of the San Francisco Chronicle.
 She graduated with a BA from Wesleyan University in Middletown, Connecticut in 1993, and an MS in Communications Design from the Pratt Institute in Brooklyn, New York in 1998.
-She lives in San Francisco with her son and her husband, Daniel Handler.
+She lives in San Francisco with her child and her husband, Daniel Handler.

 Brown has used the pseudonym Sarah "Pinkie" Bennett, at least for illustration.